SharedSmally/doc/app/java/test/junit5.md

 - [API doc](https://junit.org/junit5/docs/current/api/)

 ## Modules
-- Jupiter: the combination of the new programming model and extension model for writing tests and extensions in JUnit 5.
+- *Jupiter*: the combination of the new programming model and extension model for writing tests and extensions in JUnit 5.
 The Jupiter sub-project provides a TestEngine for running Jupiter based tests on the platform.
     - org.junit.jupiter: Aggregates all JUnit Jupiter modules.
     - org.junit.jupiter.api: Defines JUnit Jupiter API for writing tests.
     - org.junit.jupiter.engine: Provides the JUnit Jupiter TestEngine implementation.
     - org.junit.jupiter.migrationsupport: Support for migrating from JUnit 4 to JUnit Jupiter.
     - org.junit.jupiter.params: JUnit Jupiter extension for parameterized tests.

-- Platform: serves as a foundation for launching testing frameworks on the JVM.
+- *Platform*: serves as a foundation for launching testing frameworks on the JVM.
 It also defines the TestEngine API for developing a testing framework that runs on the platform.
 It also provides a Console Launcher to launch the platform from the command line and a JUnit 4 based Runner for running any TestEngine on the platform in a JUnit 4 based environment.